The best mattress under $1,000 in 2025

 May not suit heavier bodies

 What makes the Siena a remarkable value is its overall build quality — it doesn’t feel or look like a cheap mattress, with a 4-layer build reminiscent of its sibling brand, Nectar.
-It’s a 10” all-foam build with a 1.75” gel memory foam comfort layer, a 8.25” dense foam base, and a breathable cover with a shift-resistant bottom.
+It’s a 10” all-foam build with a 1.75” gel memory foam comfort layer, an 8.25” dense foam base, and a breathable cover with a shift-resistant bottom.

-This culminates in a firmer-than-advertised feel, so we recommend it for front and back sleepers.
+This mattress offers a firmer-than-advertised feel, so we recommend it for front and back sleepers.
 Side sleepers will miss that ample cushioning for their joints, so the Nectar (#4) will be a better choice in that case.
 That’s not to say there isn’t any pressure relief at all, but the lack of a transition layer results in a subtle hug from a modest layer of memory foam.

 Performance-wise, the Siena did an excellent job of dampening movement in both our objective and real-world tests.
 We also found the sides of the bed sturdy for sitting, although we didn't feel as comfortable sleeping right up to the edge.
-The breathable cover and lack of prominent sink likely prevented our main tester from overheating during balmy summer nights, but we’d sooner suggest the specialist Cocoon Chill (#x on this list) for chronically hot sleepers.

 The Siena Memory Foam mattress comes with an 180-night trial, which is generous for the cost.
 (The warranty is a standard 10 years.)